CZ-NIC/fred-docs/Architecture/TopLevelComponents/CORBAClients.rst

 Fred-akm
 ~~~~~~~~~

-This command-line application implements the processing logic of :doc:`automatic
+This command-line application implements the processing logic of :doc:`/Concepts/AKM`
-keyset management </Concepts/AKM>` and is used to perform
-the :ref:`periodic task <cronjob-akm>`.
+and is used to perform the :ref:`periodic task <cronjob-akm>`.
 Refer to ``fred-akm --help`` for all available commands.

 The program has its own :ref:`configuration <config-cliutils>` file.